How to invest in the cannabis industry

 - Growers: the companies that cultivate, sell and distribute cannabis to consumers and businesses.
 Due to legal constraints, US-based growers are not large players in this space.
 However, some Canadian growers have had relatively substantial market caps since the legalisation of cannabis in October 2018

 - Supply providers: these companies do not grow or use any element of cannabis – real or artificial – in their products.
-Instead, these businesses provide all the tools and materials that are needed to physically grow marijuana, such as light systems, hydroponics, special soils and fertilisers
+Instead, these businesses provide all the tools and materials that are needed to physically grow cannabis, such as light systems, hydroponics, special soils and fertilisers

 The growth of the cannabis industry is relatively recent, and the sudden interest in the sector has led to valuation risks.
 Cannabis stocks have increased in price so rapidly that the valuations do not necessarily reflect the company’s growth prospects and profitability.
 There is a lot of talk about the future of the cannabis industry, which is potentially causing a lot more excitement than the current state of play deserves.

 It is also important to understand that each investor and trader will have different financial goals and risk tolerances.
-While some individuals might not be interested in the volatility of marijuana stocks, others might be more comfortable in higher-risk circumstances.
+While some individuals might not be interested in the volatility of cannabis stocks, others might be more comfortable in higher-risk circumstances.

 Choose the asset you want to focus on

-Cannabis stocks are the shares of publicly traded marijuana companies.
+Cannabis stocks are the shares of publicly traded cannabis companies.
 These companies previously struggled to be accepted by stock exchanges, but since the move toward legalisation there are now cannabis stocks on the New York Stock Exchange (NYSE), the NASDAQ and the Toronto Stock Exchange (TSX).